mentalist302/mentalist302/README.md

 - 👋 Hi, I’m Mohamed Soliman! @mentalist302
-- 👀 I’m interested in Mobile and game
+- 👀 I’m interested in Mobile and game development
 - 🌱 I’m currently learning Flutter and Dart!
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: mentalist302@gmail.com

 <!---